-Last Friday, on August 4, a jury in the US found Fabio Gasperini, an Italian citizen, guilty of building a botnet that he used to hijack remote servers and surreptitiously click on ads for his personal profits.
+Last Friday, on August 4, a jury in the US found Fabio Gasperini, an Italian citizen, guilty of one misdemeanor for computer intrusion and was required to forfeit a botnet that was allegedly used to hijack remote servers and perform click fraud.

 Bleeping Computer reported on Gasperini's arrest and extradition to the US earlier this year, at the end of April.
 Today, we're circling back to provide an account of the events of how Gasperini built his botnet and how an investigation by Forkbombus Labs led to a criminal complaint filed with the FBI, the botnet's downfall and subsequent arrests.